pramnora/aws/services/amazon-amplify/test/001/README.md

 much to my own surprise, I was given a much 'shorter' URL address this time.

 - https://main.d22c176g16rd67.amplifyapp.com/ (130922 19:29 PM GMT/Current)

+-(PS: I noticed, too, that with each new deployment...;
+inside of the Amazon 'billings' section...my a/c. is getting charged...;
+got to 'watch' that particular section of their site really very carefully.)-

 -----